 Tomatoes, crushed (with no added liquid)

-Preparation: Wash tomatoes.
+Preparation: An average of 22 pounds is needed per canner load of 7 quarts; an average of 14 fresh pounds is needed per canner load of 9 pints.
+Wash tomatoes.
 Dip in boiling water 30-60 seconds or until skins split.
 Dip in cold water.
 Remove skins, core.
 Quarter.

-Hot pack: Heat about 1 pound of the quarters quickly in large pot, crushing them with a spoon as they’re added to pot.
+Hot pack: Heat about 1 pound of the quarters quickly in large pot, crushing them with a spoon as they are added to the pot.
 Continue heating.
 Stir.
 Once boiling, gradually add remaining tomatoes, stir constantly.
-Remaining tomatoes don’t need to be crushed.
-Boil gently 5 minutes.
-Add 2 tablespoons of bottled lemon juice OR ½ teaspoon citric acid to each quart jar (1 tablespoon bottled lemon juice or ¼ teaspoon citric acid to each pint).
-Fill hot jars with hot tomatoes.
-Add ½ teaspoon salt to each pint jar (1 teaspoon/quart) if desired.
+The remaining tomatoes don’t need to be crushed.
+Boil gently for 5 minutes.
+Add 2 tablespoons of bottled lemon juice or ½ teaspoon citric acid to each quart jar (1 tablespoon bottled lemon juice or ¼ teaspoon citric acid to each pint).
+Fill hot jars with hot tomatoes and cooking liquid, leaving ½ inch headspace.
+Optional: Add ½ teaspoon salt to each pint jar (1 teaspoon/quart) if desired.

 Jar size: Pint or Quarts